 What I love about Africa

-The diverse beauty of the country, being able to experience so much in one continent where every experience is unique.
+The diverse beauty of the continent and being able to experience so much in one place where every experience is unique.

-Purchasing 'safari' clothing such as khaki jackets and pants is not a must.
-Ensure you have covered clothing if you have booked a safari and always pack in a hat, sunscreen, sun glasses and your costume.
+Purchasing 'safari' clothing, such as khaki jackets and trousers, is not a must.
+Always pack a hat, sunscreen, sunglasses and your swimming costume.
 Always check that you know the must-see attractions of the city or area you are visiting to ensure you make the most of your experience.